Philipp Grubauer: Seattle Kraken (2021–present)

 On 28 July 2021, as a free agent and unable to come to terms with the Avalanche, Grubauer opted to sign a six-year, $35.4 million contract to join the new expansion club, the Seattle Kraken.
 He became the first Seattle Kraken goaltender to record a shutout on 2 February 2022, defeating the New York Islanders 3–0.
 He ended the Kraken's inaugural season with a 3.16 GAA and a .889 save percentage, making him one of the statistically worst starting goaltenders in the league.

 For the 2022–23 season, the Kraken saw fellow goaltender Martin Jones sign a one-year contract with the team.
 This gave Grubauer a new teammate; Jones would start 42 games, and Grubauer would start 39.
 However, it was Grubauer who started on 6 April 2023, when the Kraken clinched their first-ever playoff berth following a 4–2 win over the Arizona Coyotes.
 Overall, Grubauer improved to a 2.85 GAA and a .895 save percentage, winning 17 of his 39 starts.
 During the 2023 Stanley Cup playoffs, Grubauer played all of the Kraken's 14 games, including a first round upset of his former team, the Avalanche, and the Kraken's second round loss to the Dallas Stars.

-Grubauer was the primary starter for the Kraken for the beginning of their third season before he was sidelined with a lower-body injury on 9 December 2023.
+Grubauer was the primary starter for the Kraken for the beginning of the 2023–24 season before he was sidelined with a lower-body injury on 9 December 2023.
 Grubauer returned for the Kraken in late January.
 He ended the season with a 2.85 GAA and a .899 save percentage.

-On 29 January 2025, Grubauer was placed on waivers and sent to the Coachella Valley Firebirds minor-league team.
-He played in seven games for the Firebirds and maintained a 5-2-0 record with an .893 save percentage and 2.87 GAA, before being recalled to the NHL on 2 March 2025.
+On 29 January 2025, Grubauer was placed on waivers and sent to the Coachella Valley Firebirds, the Kraken's AHL affiliate.
+He played in seven games for the Firebirds and maintained a 5–2–0 record with an .893 save percentage and 2.87 GAA, before being recalled to the NHL on 2 March.